emilysa/GETevidence/README.md

 who in turn process tasks as they receive them.
 Celery recommends using RabbitMQ.

 1. Install RabbitMQ: `sudo apt-get install rabbitmq-server`
-2. Once installed, starting the server is as simple as: `rabbitmq-server` or you can start in the background with `rabbitmq-server -detached`
-3. To stop the server use `rabbitmqctl-stop`
+2. Once installed, starting the server is as simple as: `rabbitmq-server` or you can start it in the background with `rabbitmq-server -detached`.
+To stop the server use `rabbitmqctl-stop`
 4. Install Celery: `pip install celery`

 ### Launch Celery ###